karlicoss/cachew/README.md

 [![CircleCI](https://circleci.com/gh/karlicoss/cachew.svg?style=svg)](https://circleci.com/gh/karlicoss/cachew)

 # What is Cachew?
-TLDR: cachew lets you cache function calls into an sqlite database on your disk in a matter of single decorator (similar to [functools.lru_cache](https://docs.python.org/3/library/functools.html#functools.lru_cache)).
-The difference from `functools.lru_cache` is that data is preserved between program runs, so next time you call your function, it will only be a matter of reading from the cache.
+TLDR: cachew lets you **cache function calls** into an sqlite database on your disk in a matter of **single decorator** (similar to [functools.lru_cache](https://docs.python.org/3/library/functools.html#functools.lru_cache)).
+The difference from `functools.lru_cache` is that cached data is persisted between program runs, so next time you call your function, it will only be a matter of reading from the cache.
-Cache is invalidated automatically if your function's arguments change, so you don't have to think about maintaing it.
+Cache is **invalidated automatically** if your function's arguments change, so you don't have to think about maintaining it.

 In order to be cacheable, your function needs to return (an [Iterator](https://docs.python.org/3/library/typing.html#typing.Iterator), that is generator, tuple or list) of simple data types:

-- primitive types like string, ints, floats and datetimes
+- primitive types: `str`/`int`/`float`/`datetime`
 - [NamedTuples](https://docs.python.org/3/library/typing.html#typing.NamedTuple)
 - [dataclasses](https://docs.python.org/3/library/dataclasses.html)